piglatiao/Jailbreaks/OpenAI/ChatGPT/4.1-mini/README.md

 Last updated June 8
-Edit: Under construction.
-Did they change how free accounts work?
-I was testing this and it never forced me off 4o until hitting an hour limit - it wouldn't let me send ANY requests at that point.

 ## Basic how to use
 0. This only works well on 4.1-mini.
-If you don't understand how free accounts operate with 4o and 4.1-mini, the "Optional" setup is mandatory.
+I'm not super familiar with how free accounts operate betweeen 4o and 4.1-mini currently, lots of changes.
+If you're being routed to 4o, the "Optional" setup may be mandatory.
-1. Paste the prompt in chat
+1. Paste the prompt in chat.

-If you're ever refused, regenerate (with 4.1-mini).
+To really hammer this home, if you're ever refused, it may be because you're being routed to 4o.
+Regenerate (with 4.1-mini).
 4o will usually refuse the prompt (unless you have done Optional setup).
 It works much better on 4.1-mini.

 ## Extra info
 This jailbreak is primarily for free users who run out of 4o frequently.
 If you tend to not run out of 4o or are subscribed, I recommend my GPTs or 4.1 setup: https://www.reddit.com/r/ChatGPTNSFW/comments/1eou8r0/jailbroken_erotica_gpt/